Pastures and panoramas walk at Brimham Rocks

 Why not sit here for a rest and enjoy the views.
 As you continue your walk with the wall on your left, look out for the bee hives under the shade of silver birch.
 You will pass alongside Nidderdale Llamas - check our website for dates when the llamas will next be trekking at Brimham Rocks.

-5. Upon reaching the road turn left, after 220 yards (200m) turn left along a narrow way marked footpath.
+Upon reaching the road turn left, after 220yd (200m) turn left along a narrow way marked footpath.
 Go over the stile and keep right through the next two pastures.
-Continue across the next field and climb the wall onto and over the stone steps, just before the next gate.
-Continue across the next two fields passing through through wooden gates.
-Cross the gravel in front of a house and through a green gate. go over the next stile and cross the field with the wall on the left.
-Pass through the next gate and cross the field heading towards a green metal gate.
-Pass through the gate, turn right on to the track and continue down hill to the road.
+Continue across the next field, through the gate and then cross the next field keeping the wall to your right.
+Continue through the gate to a gap in the wall next to a green gate.
+Keep to the wall on the left.
+In the corner of the field go through the right hand metal gate.
+Cross the next field to a green gate.
+Turn right onto the track and continue downhill to the road.

 Look out for flashes of blue as kingfisher fly past, and brown trout in the river, as you walk along the river path.